Sherington Historical Society - Home Page

 Committee

-The society has a committee of five members:
+The society has a committee of four members:

 Any of these members will be extremely willing to answer any queries that you may have on any aspect of the Society.